- Homosexuality

 LGBT discrimination in Pakistan is illegal in some contexts.

-LGBT employment discrimination in Pakistan is varies by region.
+LGBT employment discrimination in Pakistan is gender identity only.

-LGBT housing discrimination in Pakistan is varies by region.
+LGBT housing discrimination in Pakistan is gender identity only.

 Serving openly in military in Pakistan is illegal.

-Blood donations by MSMs in Pakistan is unknown.
+Blood donations by MSMs in Pakistan is banned (indefinite deferral).

 Conversion therapy in Pakistan is not banned.